PritK99/Pixels/Neural networks and deep learning/4_CNN/Week_1/Readme.md

 Stride convolutions refers to the the step size while convolution.
 Generally, we move the kernel one row by row and one column by column.
 This is a stride = 1.
 Incase of stride = 2 , we directly jump our kernel by two rows or 2 columns.

+#### Convolution over volume

+Instead of just applying convolutions on 2D images, we can also apply convolutions on volumes.
+For eg. If we have a RGB image, it has dimensions (width , height , channel) say 6x6x3.
+The in that case our filter is also supposed to have 3 channels, say 3x3x3 is our filter.

+The final output is a 4x4 2D image.

+Apart from this, you can apply multiple filters, say we applied 2 filters, horizontal edge and vertical edge.
+Then in that case our final output will be 4x4x2 image, where that 2 is because of applying 2 filters on same volume.